Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ### Ask your network

-Ask the people you know if they have an apartment for you.
-Landlords prefer people they trust.

 - **People you know**
-    Tell your friends, family, colleagues and classmates that you need place to live.
-A lot of people find an apartment this way.
+    Tell your friends, family, colleagues and classmates that you need a place to live.
+People often find an apartment like this.
 - **Your [[Hausverwaltung]]**
-    They prefer to rent to someone they trust.
-They can put you on a waiting list, and show you unlisted apartments.
+    Landlords prefer people they already know.
+They might give you priority when they have an apartment for rent.
 - **Your university**
     Universities have boards with apartment listings, and help clinics for new students.[^7]

-### Classified ads
+### Apartment search websites

 - **[ImmobilienScout24](https://www.immobilienscout24.de/)**
     The main housing website.
 You should pay for the premium account.[^1]